 - Install solar panels – ask the Town Hall what the discounts are and for how long they apply

 - Listed buildings are exempt

 - If you rent your property, IBI payments are tax deductible

-With the average Band D council tax bill in England currently standing at an eye-watering £1898, IBI is excellent value in comparison.
+With the average Band D council tax bill in England currently standing at an eye-watering £1966, up from (£1898 in 2021), IBI is excellent value in comparison.

 Good to Know